Mandarin Oriental, Geneva

 Our Inspector's Highlights

-• The food is a highlight here, where you can enjoy upscale Japanese fare or authentic Peruvian dishes at the hotel’s signature restaurants.
+• The food is a highlight here, where you can enjoy upscale Japanese fare at the hotel’s signature restaurants.

 • The riverfront Geneva hotel offers an ideally central location, within walking distance of St. Peter’s Cathedral, the United Nations building and a variety of chic boutiques and restaurants.